 Is Chocolate Milk Healthy for Kids?

-Just like with adults, children should drink chocolate milk in moderation.
+Just like adults, children should drink chocolate milk in moderation.
 One glass of chocolate milk is more than half the recommended daily sugar intake for kids.
 So, it’s a great treat, just like going out for ice cream, but a treat that kids and adults should enjoy once in a while.

 What is the Best Cocoa to Use?